My Story

 Chances are someone on your care team pointed you this way — and if so, you're probably already juggling quite a bit.
 Or maybe you've been searching for answers and landed here through the noise of conflicting nutrition advice online.
 Either way, my job is to make nutrition the straightforward part, working alongside your team to find an approach that genuinely supports you through treatment, recovery, and beyond.

-My approach is grounded in evidence, but always shaped by you.
-I know there’s no one-size-fits-all way to eat well — especially when you’re dealing with nausea, taste changes, or just not feeling like yourself.
-Together, we’ll explore realistic, achievable strategies that fit into your world and make eating feel manageable again.
+There’s no one-size-fits-all way to eat well — especially when you’re dealing with side effects like nausea or taste changes, or just not feeling like yourself.

-I see food as so much more than fuel — it’s comfort, connection, and part of how we find joy, even in hard seasons.
 My aim is to help you nourish your body and your spirit, to restore a sense of trust in what you eat, and to help you feel confident that your nutrition is working for you, not against you.

 Professionally, I’m curious and thorough — I like to ask questions, explore new research, and stay up to date with what can genuinely help my clients.
 My background includes oncology, gastroenterology, surgical, and critical care nutrition, and I’ve led projects improving how we identify and support people at risk of malnutrition.
 I also teach and mentor other dietitians, helping build confidence and skill in cancer care.